HDFGroup/hsds/docs/kubernetes_install_aws.md

 6. Verify that the HSDS pod is running: `$ kubectl get pods`  a pod with a name starting with hsds should be displayed with status as "Running".
 7. Additional verification: Run (`$ kubectl describe pod hsds-xxxx`) and make sure everything looks OK
 8. To locally test that HSDS functioning
-    * Create a forwarding port to the Kubernetes service `$ sudo kubectl port-forward hsds-1234 8080:5101` (use another port if 8080 is unavailable)
+    * Create a forwarding port to the Kubernetes service `$ sudo kubectl port-forward hsds-1234 5101:5101` where 'hsds-1234' is the name of one of the HSDS pods.
-    * From a browser hit: <http://127.0.0.1:8080/about> and verify that "cluster_state" is "READY"
+    * From a browser hit: <http://127.0.0.1:5101/about> and verify that "cluster_state" is "READY"

 Test the Deployment using Integration Test and Test Data
 --------------------------------------------------------